KennethMiller777/ePortfolio/index.md

     return false;
 }

-/* checks to see if the stack is full, if it is return true, else false */ bool Stack::isFull() const
+// checks to see if the stack is full, if it is return true, else false/ bool Stack::isFull() const
 {
     if(mySize == myCapacity) {